Clickism/ClickAuth/README.md

 ### Security & Privacy
 - Passwords are hashed and salted using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
 - IP addresses are hashed using **SHA256**.

+### Commands
+- `/reset_password` - Resets your own or the given player's password.
+You will then be prompted to enter a new password.
+- `/invalidate_session` - Invalidates your own or the given player's session.
+This will require them to log in again.

 ### License
 - This project is licensed under the GPLv3 license.